 Hello!
-I am an Assistant Professor at the University of Pittsburgh in Industrial Engineering.
-My primary research interests are in the methodological areas of reinforcement learning, approximate dynamic programming, and sequential decision making.
+I am a Research Scientist at Facebook Core Data Science and on leave as Assistant Professor at the University of Pittsburgh since 2019.
+My research interests are in the methodological areas of reinforcement learning, approximate DP, and sequential decision making.
 I am also interested in a variety of operations research applications, such as energy markets, ride-sharing, and public health.
 I received my Ph.D. in May 2016 in Operations Research and Financial Engineering from Princeton University, where I was advised by Warren B. Powell.

 Brief Description: We consider problems where an agent faces an unknown task (drawn from a distribution of MDPs) in the future and is given prior opportunities to "practice" on related tasks where the interactions are still expensive.
 We propose a one-step Bayes-optimal algorithm for selecting subgoal designs, along with the number of episodes and the episode length during training, to efficiently maximize the expected performance of the agent at test time.